wp-plugins/weblumia-slider/readme.txt

 == Description ==

 Features

-1.Admin interface to add, edit and manage slier and images 2.Capable of handling multiple images and videos
+1.Admin interface to add, edit and manage slier and images.
+2.Capable of handling multiple images and videos.

 Shortcodes